 Locals often drink bottled water.
 If you head to any of the outer islands it’s probably better to stick to bottled water in general anyway.

-If you like, you can boil the water (vigorously for at least 1 minute), you can take water purification tablets with you, and bring along your refillable bottle.
-We even have compared different travel water bottles in this article to help you decide which one is the best for you.
+If you like, you can boil the water (vigorously for at least 1 minute), you can take water purification tablets with you, and bring along refillable travel bottle.
 Save the planet from more plastic!

 Life in the Bahamas sounds like a dream, right?
 Sitting out on your very own deck, drinking a cocktail, looking out at your sea view…